 We wanted to remain an independent and comprehensive list for token sales.
 There are precious few places where one can learn about token sales at all and not be confronted with promotion.

-However, upon review it appears that people are abusing our approach.
+However, we have noticed of late that certain of our listed sales have abused our approach.
 We have been clear that our list is not curated (“Listing or research is not an endorsement or verification”) and that we don’t endorse any projects.
 However, we do receive emails and see online discussion from people who seem to be under the impression that listing is some form of endorsement.
 We have also heard of other projects trying to list on our site because it is free and open, then telling other sites that because they have been listed on S+C, they should be considered legitimate.
 This is an abuse of our policy and in direct opposition to our goals.

 To combat this, we are launching a curated list of token sales that meet higher standards for transparency, innovation, and ethical behavior.
 Listing on this site is not an endorsement of the product, sale terms, or team–but it is a signal that it’s worth your time to learn more about it.
 In the future, we will be selecting projects to research exclusively from this list.